NethServer/ns8-docs/nethvoice.rst

 The settings that can be modify are:
 * ``Profile``: Determines the permissions the user has.
-* ``Group``: Allows grouping users to facilitate the distribution of configurations through :ref:`wizard-multiple-phones`.
+* ``Group``: Allows grouping users to facilitate the distribution of configurations through.
 * ``Mobile``: Allows associating a mobile number with the user to display it in the operator panel of NethVoice CTI and use it in presence management.
 * ``Voicemail Box``: Allows activating the voicemail box for the user as a destination for any failed calls within.
 * ``Associate Device``: Allows selecting an unassociated phone and assigning it to the user among those managed with provisioning.
 It is possible to create credentials for use on a device not supported by provisioning.
 In this case, a custom device must be used.